Charco Escondido: A Hidden Treasure Right Outside of Cali

 Be careful with your valuables.
 In general, it’s pretty safe, but you never know who’s there.

-Where comfortable clothes and comfortable shoes for the walk.
+Wear comfortable clothes and comfortable shoes for the walk.

 Please remember that this is a natural area.
 Please don’t leave trash.
 Keep it clean for the next visitors to enjoy!